 She was elected to Leland Town Council in 2019.

-Veronica serves as Council liaison for the Leland Planning Board, alternate representative for the WMPO Transportation Board, Town representative for the Cape Fear Housing Coalition, and Town representative for the MOTSU Intergovernmental Council.
+Veronica serves as alternate representative for the WMPO Transportation Board, Town representative for the Cape Fear Housing Coalition, and Town representative for the MOTSU Intergovernmental Council.

 Originally from Greenville, North Carolina, Richard and his wife Julia along with three children moved to Wilmington in 1996.
 Upon retirement in 2014, the couple relocated to Brunswick Forest in Leland.